cyyever/distributed_learning_simulator/README.md

 ## Installation

 This is a Python project.
-The third party dependencies are listed in **requirements.txt**.
-If you use PIP, it should be easy to install:
+The third party dependencies are listed in **pyproject.toml **.

+Use PIP to setup:

 ```
-python3 -m pip install . --user
+python3 -m pip install . --upgrade --force-reinstall --user
 ```

 ## Our Works